JamieBra/ytstudio/README.md

 ## Login

 You need cookies for login.
-Use an cookie manager([EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=tr)) for needed cookies.
+Use an cookie manager([EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=tr)) for [needed cookies.](examples/login.json).

 Also you need SESSION_TOKEN for (upload/edit/delete) video.
 [How to get Session Token?](https://github.com/adasq/youtube-studio#preparing-authentication)

+Examples of how to create a Studio instance can be found [here](examples/create_studio.py).

 ## TO-DO